 Freshly Programmed and Ready to Go for Gaye

-In the meantime, as our newly minted hams get their licenses, they will not only have freshly programmed radios with good selection of local 2-Meter and 440 ham radio repeaters, but they will also have all the NOAA weather channels, all the GMRS, FRS, and even a few local cops and police agencies.
+In the meantime, as our newly minted hams get their licenses, they will not only have freshly programmed radios with a good selection of local 2-Meter and 440 ham radio repeaters, but they will also have all the NOAA weather channels, all the GMRS, FRS, and even a few local cops and police agencies.
 Oh, and did I mention the Vessel Traffic System for boats at both ends of Puget Sound and….

-Once you get the hang of programming with CHIRP into one of these little low cost radios, you can build up image files for anywhere you want to go.
+Once you get the hang of programming with CHIRP into one of these little low-cost radios, you can build up image files for anywhere you want to go.
 Business or pleasure taking you somewhere new?
 Channels for Orlando, Phoenix, or NYC all work out exactly the same.
 And once you build the image file for what you want, reloading a radio is nothing more than a 3-minute upload process to complete.

 Almost like having a different radio for every city you plan to visit!
 Next time we go up to visit friends of ours in Oklahoma, I will junk the image off my Wouxun and pipe in the new image for Oklahoma…simple as that.